 Wall Calendars

 Wall calendars are great for tracking your kids’ activities.
 They are less good at tracking a complex roster of surgeries and appointments.
 Accessible only to those physically in the office, wall calendars are difficult to update and maintain.
-And they’re on display for anyone to see, or photograph, which earns them a big black mark for HIPAA violation.
-So keep the colored pens for arts and craft class and use an electronic calendar that keeps everyone in the loop, and your patient information secure.
+They’re on display for anyone to see or photograph, which earns them a big black mark for HIPAA violation.